 - There is a lawful reason to keep and use the data for legitimate interests or contractual obligation.

 - There is a legal requirement to keep the data.

-Though unlikely to apply to the data processed by Suffolk Sinfonia, we will also ensure that rights related to portability and automated decision making (including profiling) are complied with where appropriate.
+Though unlikely to apply to the data processed by Suffolk Music, we will also ensure that rights related to portability and automated decision making (including profiling) are complied with where appropriate.

 Your right are explained in detail by the Information Commissioner, who regulates data protection and privacy.
 The Information Commissioner's website is www.ico.gov.uk